Dissipative particle systems on expanders: Annihilation upper bound

 We now come to the main lemma of this subsection, in which we apply Hall Matching and the Moving Target Lemma to find disjoint pairs as in Lemma \ref{lem:non-interacting}, provided the red particles are sufficiently spread out and the blue particles move sufficiently many times.

-\begin{lem} Let $G$ be a regular graph on $n$ vertices, $0 < c \le 1/4$ and $r,s,k$ be positive integers with $k \le n/2$ and $\mu_2(G)^r < 1/17$.
-Consider a system of at least $k$ red particles and at least $k$ blue particles all following non-interacting lazy random walks on $G$.
+\begin{lem} Let $G$ be a regular graph on $n$ vertices, $0 < c \le 1/4$ and $r,s,k$ be positive integers with $k \le n/2$ and $\mu_2(G)^{2r} < 1/17$.
+Consider a system of at least $k$ red particles and at least $k$ blue particles all following non-interacting lazy random walks on $G$, with one particle moving at each time step.
 Suppose the initial positions $X_i^{(0)}$ of the blue particles are independent and satisfy

 Then with probability at least $1-0.8^{sk/4}$ there are \begin{enumerate}[(i),nosep] \item at most $3k/4$ blue particles that move at least $6nrs/(ck)$ times, or \item at least $k/2$ red particles at some time occupying a set of fewer than $ck$ vertices, or \item at least $k/2$ meetings of disjoint pairs of oppositely coloured particles. \end{enumerate} \end{lem}